Can you spare a few minutes?

 For information about how to find a good family solicitor see the section: More help and advice.
 Check whether the solicitor you propose using will still work on your behalf if in the end they cannot negotiate an agreement with your ex and you have to go to court.

 If you are entitled to legal aid it will be much cheaper.
-You can check if you can get legal aid here: Check if you can get legal aid.
+You can check if you can get legal aid at Check if you can get legal aid.

 If you can’t agree, perhaps because your ex refuses to negotiate with you or to disclose their assets or is not making reasonable proposals in your negotiations or mediation, then you may have to apply to the court for a financial order.
 Even if you have to start court proceedings, you may still be able to reach an agreement before a judge decides the case for you.

-For more information about how to do this, see Applying for a financial order without the help of a lawyer at: Apply for a financial order without the help of a lawyer.
+For more information about how to do this, see How to apply for a financial order without the help of a lawyer.

 Do we have to go to court?